seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *Re-enter KING LEAR*

+**KING LEAR**
+What, fifty of my followers at a clap!
+Within a fortnight! /

 **ALBANY**
-What's the matter, sir?
+/ What's the matter, sir?

 **KING LEAR**
+I'll tell thee: /

+*\[To GONERIL]*
-Life and death!
+/ Life and death!
 I am ashamed
 That thou hast power to shake my manhood thus;
 That these hot tears, which break from me perforce,
 Should make thee worth them.
 Blasts and fogs upon thee!